 Some schools offer AP Literature and AP English Language as a sequence, with AP Language and Composition as a sophomore or junior course, and AP Literature as a junior or senior course.

-But some schools only offer the courses during senior year, and students have to choose between them.
+In contrast, some schools only offer the AP Lit and AP Lang during senior year, so students have to choose between them.
 Or your school might not have strict requirements at all, and you might be wondering if you should take both, one, or none.

-First we will reveal which course is more difficult.
+First, we'll reveal which course is more difficult, AP Lit or AP Lang.
 Then we'll discuss the similarities between the two courses as well as the differences.
 Finally, we will ask you some guiding questions to help you decide between the two classes.

 Which Is Harder: AP Literature or AP Language?

 You're probably wondering...out of the two AP English courses, which one is harder?